ydahal1/ydahal1/jokes.md

-Where did you learn to make ice cream?
-Sunday school.
+How are false teeth like stars?
+They come out at night!

 [
-Sun May  4 00:30:43 UTC 2025
+Mon May  5 00:30:00 UTC 2025
  ]